patricklafrance/wmfnext-shell/README.md

 ### Isolate module failures

-One of they key carateristic of a micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application, e.g. other parts will still be fully functional even if one fail with an unmanaged error.
+One of the key carateristic of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application.
+The host application and the other modules will still be fully functional even if one fail with an unmanaged error.

 With an implementation such as Webpack Module Federation or even a build time implementation with static modules, this is not the case as all the modules live in the same domain and share the same DOM.